Joycezhaoby/Raspberry-Pi-IoT-Weather-Widget/README.md

 blink(on_time=1, off_time=1, fade_in_time=0, fade_out_time=0, on_color=(1, 1, 1), off_color=(0, 0, 0), n=None, background=True)
 pulse(fade_in_time=1, fade_out_time=1, on_color=(1, 1, 1), off_color=(0, 0, 0), n=None, background=True)
 ```
 The parameter `background` is set to `True` (the default) to start a background thread to continue blinking/pulsing and return immediately so that the program will not halt.
+9 LED lighting patterns are designed and assigned to distinct weathers, and the [demo program](LEDdemo.py) shows all the effects at once.

 ## Software Development
-written in python
+The application is written in Python.

 ### AWS
 description of the setup and functionality of AWS.
 Reference to the Corresponding py file. brief descriptions for SDK/packages/modules used.
 Feel free to break into smaller sections
 ### Weather API
-- The application retrieve real-time weather information from [OpenWeather](https://openweathermap.org/api)
+The application retrieves real-time weather information from [OpenWeather](https://openweathermap.org/api) which provides a free weather API for the public.
+Create an account and subscribe the _Current Weather Data_ API.

-- API key is stored in config.ini file
+Obtained API key is stored in config.ini file.

 ### GUI Display
-GUI display is developed with Python tkinter package
+GUI display is developed with Python tkinter package.

-#### **Lock screen**:
+#### Lock screen:

-- When user is not nearby, the screen will only show current time and date.
+- When a user is not nearby, the sonar is inactive and the `out_of_range` event is set.
+The screen will only show current time and date.

 <p align="left">
 <img src="docs and code development/lock.png" width="50%" height="50%"/>
 </p>

-#### **Weather GUI**:
+#### Weather Display:

 <p align="left">
 <img src="docs and code development/input.png" width="50%" height="50%"/>
 </p>

-- When user is nearby, the screen will display weather GUI.
+- When a user is nearby, the sonar is active and the `in_range` event is set.
+The screen will display weather.

-- User can search weather information by entering city name and select a threshold temperature below which user will receive email alert.
-User have to input both city name and threshold temperature, or there will be an error.
+- Users can search weather information by entering city name and select a threshold temperature below which user will receive an email alert.
+Users will have to input both city name and threshold temperature, or there will be an error message.
+Users will also receive an error message if the city name is invalid.
 After entering information in the input box, user can search by clicking the green search button.

-- Information displayed on the GUI includes: City name and its Country, weather, weather icon, temperature in both Celcius and Fahrenheit.
+- Information displayed on the GUI includes: City name and Country, weather, weather icon, temperature in both Celcius and Fahrenheit.

-- The weather information is updated every minute when a user is nearby.
+- The weather information is updated every minute in the background by using tkinter `after()` callback function.
+When the `update_GUI()` function is called, new weather information is fetched from OpenWeather, and is compared to the trigger value.
+The LED and GUI display is updated along with weather information, and the previous callback handle will be canceled to prevent accidental accumulations of the callback function.

 <p align="left">
 <img src="docs and code development/weather.png" width="50%" height="50%"/>
 </p>

+### Text-to-Speech
+A TTS engine is needed to announce the weather through the speaker. **eSpeak** provides offline text-to-speech conversions with easy access.
+Developed code is included in [notification.py](notification.py).

 ## Setup and Installation
-Initial Pi setup

 ### Installation:

-### Step1: Install Python3 and pip on your computer
+### Step 1: Install Python3 and pip on your computer

 - Python3: https://www.python.org/downloads/

 - pip: https://pip.pypa.io/en/stable/installing/

-### Step2: Install packages in the terminal
+### Step 2: Install packages in the terminal

-  tkinter: `pip install tk`
+  tkinter: `pip3 install tk`

-  configparser: `pip install configparser`
+  configparser: `pip3 install configparser`

-  PIL: `pip install pillow`
+  PIL: `pip3 install pillow`

+  time: `pip3 install times`

+  requests: `pip3 install requests`

+  datetime: `pip3 install DateTime`

+  num2words: `pip3 install num2words`

   gpiozero: GPIO Zero is installed by default in the Raspberry Pi OS desktop image.
 If in case reinstallation is needed, run the following commands.
   ```